 Getting punitive damages in Texas isn’t easy.
 In most injury cases, even when it’s clear who was at fault, the jury will consider compensatory damages to be enough to address the wrong that was done to the victim.

 But just because punitive damages are rare doesn’t mean they’re not possible in your case — it just means that before you can receive them, you and your attorney will have to work hard to paint a clear picture of extreme negligence.
-And unlike some states, Texas allows juries to award punitive damages even in cases where the victim doesn’t receive economic damages.
+Unlike some states, Texas allows juries to award punitive damages even in cases where the victim doesn’t receive economic damages.

 Texas Punitive Damages Caps